What I Learned From Apprenticing at a Nature School

-While the Soaring Eagle Nature School Apprenticeship has six days spent outdoors with the adult cohort, there are also seven days of shadowing an instructor during Monthly Nature School.
-This all happens over nine months from September to May.
+While the Soaring Eagle Nature School Apprenticeship has six days spent outdoors with the adult cohort, there are also seven days of shadowing an instructor during Monthly Nature School, which happens over nine months from September to May.

 I choose the Apprenticeship to gain skills for teaching outdoors, feeling like I have something to offer and craving work that allows me to be outside more often than not.
 But it becomes so much more after experiencing the most child-focused educational philosophy and feeling my world view shift in so many ways.

-I don’t expect any epiphanies from thirteen days in the forest with a nature school, but I definitely needed each and every one of them (three described below) because they have changed my life for the better.
+I don’t expect any epiphanies from thirteen days in the forest with a nature school, but I needed every one of them (three described below) because they have changed my life for the better.

 Traditional education is more ingrained in us than we realize, but it’s worth breaking tradition

 I keep finding myself asking the instructor I am shadowing, “What next?”, forgetting that it doesn’t work like that in a passion-based, child-led school.
-Instead, the instructor allows inspiration from nature and the small group of kids to strike before crafting one of her many backpocket options into the “next thing” so thoughtfully that everyone struggles to determine whose idea it was to start with.
-I learn that the art of getting to the “next thing” matters, especially when it’s natural, seamless, and collaborative since it makes everyone feel included in the decision making and proud of their involvement, which is more than worth the effort to attempt the art form I keep witnessing.
+Instead, the instructor allows inspiration from nature and the small group of kids to strike before crafting one of her many back pocket options into the “next thing” so thoughtfully that everyone struggles to determine whose idea it was in the first place.
+I learn that the art of getting to the “next thing” matters, and that when it’s natural, seamless, and collaborative, it makes everyone feel included in the decision making and proud of their involvement, which is more than worth the effort to attempt the art form I keep witnessing.